 Fleas are blood-sucking parasites that live outside, in our homes, and on our pets.
 The good news, though, is that fleas hate diatomaceous earth.

-Diatomaceous earth (DE) is a natural pest control that is great to use around your home because it's natural and safe, making it the perfect option to treat your dogs for fleas.
+Crawling Insect Control Diatomaceous Earth (DE) is a natural form of pest control that is great to use around your home because it's natural and chemical-free, making it the perfect option to treat your dogs for fleas.

 Follow the steps below to use DE as a natural flea control for your dog.